 Please note that the total fixed-price bid must include all costs, including those cost items that the bidder may regard as "variable".
-These variable cost items will not be handled outside of the total fixed price quoted for the SOW.
+These variable cost items will not be handled outside of the total fixed price quoted for the SOW unless the RFB requests costing alternatives for specific items or services.
 Any bid that disregards this requirement will be considered non-responsive to the bid requirements and, as a result, will be rejected and will not be evaluated.